 Reclaiming Your Roar is a six-week depression class providing psychoeducation, experiential activities, and support.
 Students may join the class at any week and stay until they complete the six topics.
 The first half of each session will allow members to check in on successes and struggles during the previous week.
 During this portion, members will give and receive support to one another.
 The second half of each session will cover topics such as finding motivation, CBT, mindful self-compassion, healthy sleep and nutrition, and building relationships.
 Most weeks will include experiential activities such as guided meditation and thought records.
 Members will also be encouraged to share their favorite self-care ideas.

-Thursdays, 3-4:30 p.m. | Michael Kaplan & Jenny Haberski
+Thursdays, 3-4:30 p.m. | Led by Michael Kaplan & Jenny Haberski